There are some features that all questions need to have.

 Tapping on the “Type answer here” text will activate the keyboard.
 The question text will be moved up by the keyboard so there remains room to type a response.

-You can customize which type of keyboard displays for the participant by using the "%OPTIONS" keyword followed by one of the following words:
+You can customise which type of keyboard displays for the participant by using the "%OPTIONS" keyword followed by one of the following words:

-If not set in the survey file, the default is "normal".
+If not set in the Control File, the default is "normal".
 Setting a different keyboard type can make the type of data entry required more intuitive.

 For example, the following line brings up a number keypad.